nix-community/nix-direnv/README.md

 A fast, persistent use_nix implementation for direnv.
 Prominent features:

-- significantly faster after the first run by caching nix-shell environment
+- significantly faster after the first run by caching the nix-shell environment
 - prevents garbage collection of build dependencies by symlinking the resulting shell derivation in the user's `gcroots` (Life is too short to loose your build cache of your project if you are in a plane without internet connection)